top of page

 Featuring: Sophia Singer, Eiko Tabata, Sharon Whitham, Erin Starr, Michaela Lyons, Liliana Marquez, and Lisa Goren

-October 31st-January 2nd
+October 31st-February 2nd

-Happy to host a Small Works Holidays Show from October 31st 2025 through January 2nd 2026.
+Happy to host a Small Works Holidays Show from October 31st 2025 through February 2nd 2026.
 We are pleased to announce 7 artists in our new roster for this exhibit.
 As always, we are committed to featuring works by female artists whose practice engages with themes of sustainability and the fragility of our planet.
 This exhibition will highlight a range of artistic media, including painting, printmaking, photography, and mixed media.
 We aim to bring together different voices united together by a shared commitment to exploring the delicate balance, care, and responsibility required to sustain our environment.

-Not Dancing Marina Korenfeld.jpg
+Not Dancing Marina Korenfeld

 ENCYCLOPEDIA OF IMAGINARY TRAVELS